-Historically, small-cap ETFs outperform large-cap ETFs, this is why investors tend to tilt their portfolios towards the small-cap stocks and ETFs.
-They might be a riskier investment, but the prospects of higher returns and growth probability overweight the risks.
+Historically, small-cap exchange-traded funds (ETFs) have outperformed large-cap ETFs, so some investors tilt their portfolios toward small-cap stocks and ETFs.
+These investors think that the prospects of higher returns and growth will outweigh the risks.

-Small-cap refers to companies with a market capitalisation of between $300 million and $2 billion.
-Small-cap companies have a potential for immense growth but at a greater risk, compared to large-cap companies already established in the market.
-Such characteristics result in stocks that have greater room for movement coupled with high volatility.
+Small-cap refers to companies with a market capitalization of between $300 million and $2 billion.
+These companies have high growth potential (but at greater risk) compared to large-cap companies that are already established in the market.

 Open a Trading Account